smartdevicelink/sdl_hmi_integration_guidelines/docs/UI/AddSubMenu/index.md

 !!! note

-  * SDL can request a submenu is added to another submenu if the parentID parameter is present in the request's menu parameters.
+  * SDL can request that a submenu be added to another submenu if the parentID parameter is present in the request's menu parameters.
-  * If subMenuDepth is == 1, all submenus should be disabled.
-Only the top level menu should be accessible.
+  * If subMenuDepth is 1, all submenus should be disabled.
+Only the top level menu should be accessible during driver distraction.
   * HMI does not display any image in case the application does not provide an image for display on the sub menu.
   * HMI does not display any image in case the image referenced by the application for display on the submenu is invalid or is not available.
   * To remove an icon already sent, the app would have to delete the submenu and add it again without the icon.Otherwise, if the submenu is not deleted, another request with the same submenu id will be rejected.